Superflows-AI/docs/docs/07-ui-components/02-superflows-sidebar.md

 `headerBackgroundColor` sets the colour of the header of the sidebar.

 `headerTextColor` sets the colour of the text on the header of the sidebar.

 ---

+**initialMessage** `string`

+An initial message to "pre-prompt" the AI.
+When set, on page load this message is be programmatically sent to the AI as though as user entered the text into the chat window.
+Both the initial message and the response from the AI will be visible to the user in the chat window.

+(note: this message is sent regardless of whether the sidebar is open)

+---